Slovenia

 Slovenian bollards are white with a black top.
 The front reflector will typically be bright red, while the back reflector will be white.

 NOTE: Austrian bollards have the same design, but with a dark red front reflector and a black or grey back reflector.
+Montenegrin bollards also have a very similar design, also with a red and a white reflector.

-Slovenian directional signs are yellow with a black border
+Slovenian directional signs are yellow with a black border.

 NOTE: Croatia, North Macedonia, Serbia and Montenegro all have similar directional signs.
 Austrian directional signs are typically white with a blue outline.